haydendaly/nos-t-infrastructure/DOCUMENTATION.md

     "description" : "Starts and stops the simulation.
 Logs all communications over 'topic/*'.", "properties" : {
         "type" : "start",
-        "sim_speed": 2
+        "simSpeed": 2
     }
 }
 ```

-This example is for the start message and to stop the system, a similar message with the `type: "stop"` and no `sim_speed` field will stop the system.
+This example is for the start message and to stop the system, a similar message with the `type: "stop"` and no `simSpeed` field will stop the system.

 ### Sensor